wagslane/blog/content/posts/guard-keyword-error-handling-golang.md

 }
 ```

-I'm going to be honest, I don't think this "guard/must" proposal is a big improvement in terms of practicality.
+To be honest, I don't think this "guard/must" proposal is a big improvement in terms of practicality.
 The basic idea here is that:

 * The `guard` keyword is syntactic sugar to return from a function when a function call returns in an error
 * The `must` keyword is syntactic sugar to `panic` on any error returned by a function call